-In 2018-19 our detention program successfully aligned with sector partners to campaign and coordinate the safe removal of 109 children in detention on Nauru and helped establish the Medevac legislation which provided a clear pathway for people in offshore detention to receive urgent medical treatment in Australia.
+In 2018-19, DRAP successfully aligned with refugees and sector partners to campaign for and coordinate the safe transfer of 109 children in detention on Nauru, and helped establish the Medevac legislation which provided a clear pathway for people in offshore detention to receive urgent medical treatment in Australia.
 Of the 273 people approved under Medevac for urgent medical care in Australia, our DRAP team helped facilitate the transfer of approximately 200 people to Australia before the law was repealed in December 2019.
-Last year our advocacy work included visits to those people who were transferred under Medevac and held in Melbourne immigration detention, highlighting the additional risks posed by COVID-19 to all clients in detention.
-The DRAP team continues to advocate on behalf of those held in detention and is currently working in partnership with the sector to secure the immediate release and resettlement of everyone in onshore detention.

 In 2020-22 our work included advocating for the release of the Medevac cohort from onshore detention facilities including APODS, and highlighting the additional risks posed by COVID-19 to people in detention.
 Almost all were released in 2022, and until January 2023 DRAP had a dedicated caseworker providing intensive support to 150+ people to support their transition, acculturation and settlement into the Australian community by providing referrals for housing, aid, legal, employment assistance, health, mental health services and care coordination.